esheldon/nsim/config/README.md

           get analytic
         - run-dg05rtest4 now have analytic deriviatives at non-zero shear!
 4 times slower than the numerical ones, but this can be optimized

+        - pretty clear the errors are underestimated.
+Will re-set the predicted error bars based on jackknife
+        - run-dg05r02.
+Predicted errors now from jackknifed run-dg05r01

 older stuff
 -----------